-- 10. The ATS is - a registered dealer - 11.
-If this is an initial operation report, the date the alternative trading system expects to commence operation: - 12.
+- 11. If this is an initial operation report, the date the alternative trading system expects to commence operation: - 12.
 The ATS has contracted with [name of regulation services provider] to perform market regulation for the ATS and its subscribers.

 File all Exhibits with the Initial Operation Report.
 For each Exhibit, include the name of the ATS, the date of filing of the Exhibit and the date as of which the information is accurate (if different from the date of the filing).
-If any Exhibit required is inapplicable, a statement to that effect must be furnished instead of such Exhibit.
+If any Exhibit required is inapplicable, a statement to that effect must be furnishedincluded instead of suchthe Exhibit.